Brick Chicken

 1. Wrap two bricks in foil.

-3. Salt and pepper the meaty side of your spatchcocked chicken, then dust it with herbes.
+3. Salt and pepper the meaty side of the chicken, then dust with herbes.
 Turn it over and salt and pepper the skin side (no herbes).
-Let the chicken sit out on the cutting board like this for a half-hour.
+Let the chicken sit out for 30 minutes.

 5. Heat a cast-iron skillet over moderately high heat.
-Meanwhile, pat chicken’s skin dry with paper towel.
+Pat chicken’s skin dry with paper towel.
 Brush with oil.
 Dust with salt and pepper.
-Once skillet is smoking hot (which takes 4-5 minutes), place chicken into it, skin-side down.
-Position bricks over chicken in whatever manner seems to flatten the chicken most effectively.
-Transfer skillet to oven.
-It’ll be impressively heavy, so take care.

 Notes